Located just under the parietal lobe and above the temporal lobe, the occipital lobe is the smallest of the four lobes of the brain.

 Another thing to note is neuroplasticity (aka brain plasticity) at work.
 What we know about the brain is its amazing ability to build new neural pathways every day.
 Every time you learn something new or expose yourself to new environments and stimuli, your brain is morphing and adapting.

 In some cases of brain injury, neuroplasticity mechanisms can take place and migrate a particular activity from the damaged area of the brain to another healthier part.
-Thus, the person that lost certain abilities due to a brain injury, can regain some (or all) their abilities back that were affected by that injury.
+Thus, the person that lost certain abilities due to a brain injury, can regain some (or all) abilities back that were affected by that injury.

 What Jim Kwik means by “your brain grooves”, are the folds and grooves in the brain called Gyri and sulci.
 They are what gives the brain its characteristic wrinkled appearance.